macstadium/orka-github-actions-integration/README.md

 ### GitHub Enterprise Server

-> [!NOTE]
-> GitHub Enterprise Server was not available to the development team for testing at the time this project was initially built, nor is it expected to be made available to our team.

 The Orka GitHub Runner now supports GitHub Enterprise Server (GHES) environments.
 To use the runner with GHES, you'll need to provide the following additional environment variables:

 * `GITHUB_API_URL`: The URL of your GitHub Enterprise Server API endpoint (e.g., `https://github.enterprise.com/api/v3`)